 A new report from local search marketing company Whitespark has the answers — including data that points to the growing significance of reviews.
 Follow along as we explore Whitespark’s findings, compare the data with previous years, and discuss the implications for your business.

 Where Does the Data Come From?

 First, we wanted to provide some quick background information about our source for this article, the 2021 edition of Whitespark’s Local Search Ranking Factors report.
 According to Whitespark, it “was developed by David Mihm in 2008 and taken over by Darren Shaw in 2017.”
-Whitespark describes the report as “the industry’s go-to resource for understanding how to rank in Google’s local search results,” making it a rich source of information for business owners and digital agencies.
+Whitespark describes the report as “the industry’s go-to resource for understanding how to rank in Google’s local search results,” making it a rich source of information for business owners, digital agencies, and new or established brands.
 You can view the full report here, including a complete list of contributors, along with an archive of previous editions.